ushahidi/Ushahidi_Web/README.markdown

     `mysql -u 'username' -p`

-    Again, you will be prompted for the <username> database password.
+    Again, you will be prompted for the 'username' database password.
 At the MySQL prompt, enter the following command:

     `GRANT SELECT, INSERT, DELETE, UPDATE, CREATE, DROP, ALTER, INDEX on 'databasename'.* TO 'username'@'localhost' IDENFIFIED BY 'password';`